Travel And Re-Entry In The US

 To re-enter the U.S. after a temporary absence you must carry the following documents:

-- Valid and updated I-20 or DS-2019 with travel endorsement (also knowns as a travel signature) from your DSO within last year (6 months while on OPT)
+- Valid and updated I-20 or DS-2019 with travel endorsement (also known as a travel signature) from your DSO/ARO signed in the last 12 months (6 months while on OPT)

 - Valid passport (at least 6 months into the future)